-Due to the many components of the programming thought process, even a novice programmer needs to have a foundation in the above-mentioned types of knowledge and skills to be able to program solutions to computing problems.
-This leads to a "bootstrapping" problem when trying to design a suitable pedagogy to programming courses; do we need to teach each skill and knowledge separately and in a specific order, introducing them only as needed?
-Would we be better off finding a way to teach a minimal level in each knowledge and skills and then further study them in turns?
+Due to the many components of the programming thought process, even a novice programmer needs to have a foundation in all of the above-mentioned types of knowledge and skills before be able to program solutions to computing problems.
+This leads to a "bootstrapping" problem when trying to design a programming pedagogy; do we need to teach each skill and knowledge separately and in a specific order, introducing them only as needed?
+Would it be better to teach a minimal level in each knowledge and skills and then further study them in turns?

-When facing such a didactic dilemma, the former approach is often favored.
+When facing this didactic dilemma, the former approach is often favored.
 Many textbooks have introduced students to programming by focusing on concepts and definitions first, thus encouraging rote learning.
-While this might be acceptable for the factual aspects of programming, this approach has also led to teaching the programming process itself by having students only cut and paste already written (and correct) programs to practice with or have them simply "fill in the blanks" in already functional pre-made programs.
+While acceptable for the factual aspects of programming, this often also encourage students to practice by only cutting and pasting already written (and correct) programs or by simply "filling in the blanks" in already almost functional programs.
 The idea behind this instructional technique is inspired by methods used to teach foreign languages; students are first "immersed" in the language through conversations which, later on, motivate the formal acquisition of grammatical structures and vocabulary.
-While a contextualization of knowledge is undeniably a sound strategy, this particular approach had an unexpected effect on the development of programming skills as has emerged in previous studies (Gaspar & Langevin, 2007), which underlined how this approach can actually lead to a phenomenon called "loss of intentionality" in novice programmers.
+While a contextualization of knowledge is undeniably a sound strategy, this particular approach can lead to a "loss of intentionality" in novice programmers [6].

 This loss of intentionality can be described by students equating "programming" with "using and adapting others' programs".
 This encourages them to believe they don't need to understand programs in-depth anymore to be able to re-use them to solve new problems.
 Later, this misconception leads them to face new problems without any problem solving thought process but with a pattern matching philosophy instead.
 Every new problem can be related to the description of a pre-solved problem they studied.
 The solution for the latter is then regurgitated as a first attempt at solving the new problem.
 When this fails, the program is modified to fit the new requirements.
 Because of the lack of in-depth understanding of the programming activities or concepts, the modifications end up being almost random (if students had a good grasp on both concepts and skills they'd design their own solution to start off with).
 This is further exacerbated by the ease with which students can compile and test their programs and have automated tools point out errors to them.
-This entire though process is based on (1) pattern matching and (2) random modifications based on automatic feedback, it is disturbingly close to the way recent evolutionary computation techniques allow programs to design other programs using a technique known as "Genetic Programming" (Koza, 1992).
+This entire though process is based on (1) pattern matching and (2) random modifications based on automatic feedback.
+This is disturbingly close to evolutionary computation's genetic programming [11].

 This issue also arises in courses where instructors make students practice their programming skills by showing them a slide describing a problem to solve, letting them work on it for a few minutes, and then commenting abundantly on the listing of the program implementing a correct solution.
 While there is clearly an attempt here at teaching students how to solve problems from scratch, this approach also reinforces the loss of intentionality.
 This is especially true for students who have difficulty grasping the programming thought process.
-These seize this opportunity to build a "dictionary" of problemssolutions pairs.
+These seize this opportunity to build a "dictionary" of problems-solutions pairs.
 When facing a new problem, they once again attempt to match its requirements to already solved problems they collected and proceed with adapting it more or less randomly.
 In either case, the outcome is a pedagogy which does not teach students how to program but rather teaches them about programming.